Originally posted 2018-09-22 08:30:07.

 In these cultures, boys were sexual beings and, as immature males, both subject and responsive to the lust of older ones.
 But it was through sexual relations with older men that the boys themselves became men.

 Consider, for a moment, ‘prison sex’.
-Homosexual relations between prisoners kept in same-sex institutions are well known.
+Sexual relations between prisoners kept in same-sex institutions are well known.
 These are sometimes represented as symptoms of male dominance — the big, tough, mean men force weaker males to have sex with them.
-But this is not true.
+But this is not always true.
 In many cases, if not most, the submissive partners become women, sexually at least, voluntarily.
 They seek out the beasts and offer themselves.
 Why?
 Partly for protection, but also for something else.

 Quentin Crisp explains the desire that girly-boys have for men like this: